alastairpatrick/qos/README.md

 void* qos_atomic_compare_and_set_ptr(qos_atomic_ptr_t* atomic, void* expected, void* new_value);
 ```

-When tasks running on different cores must interact through atomics, the suggested approach is for
+When tasks running on different cores must interact through atomic operations, the suggested approach is for
 all the tasks to migrate to the same core before accessing them.
 This is how IPC works.

 #### Example